tschweitzer57/MRDG/README.md

 # MRDG
 Multi-Robots Dataset Generator (MRDG) is a generator of datasets for multi-robots scenarios.
-It can generate data for backend algorithms.
+It can generate data for C-SLAM backend algorithms.

 <p align="center">
 <img src="0_Documentation/Ressources/Global_CSLAM_MRDG.png"